sirisian/ecmascript-types/decoratorreplacement.md

 **(b) THROW.** The exception is caught at the splice and becomes an early error, carrying the macro's message and the span of what it was given.
-**Recommended** — it is what a JavaScript function does to reject its arguments, it cannot be ignored, and §4.2's spans already supply the location.
+**Recommended** â€” it is what a JavaScript function does to reject its arguments, it cannot be ignored, and Â§4.2's spans already supply the location.

 **Decided: (b).** An abrupt completion from a replacement decorator is a SyntaxError attributed to the DECORATION SITE, with the macro's message.
 Rust reaches the same place by a different route: `compile_error!` expands to a diagnostic because a proc macro cannot throw, where a JavaScript macro can.

-**One consequence worth stating**: this is why §7.4's evaluability matters for error quality as well as determinism.
-A macro that fails because it named `Date` fails STATICALLY, at its own definition — not as a thrown error at some decoration site far from the mistake.
+**One consequence worth stating**: this is why Â§7.4's evaluability matters for error quality as well as determinism.
+A macro that fails because it named `Date` fails STATICALLY, at its own definition â€” not as a thrown error at some decoration site far from the mistake.

-#### Summary of §7.8
+#### Summary of Â§7.8

 | | |
 | --- | --- |